tomBeachInstr/box-style-lab-qa-internal/README.md

 ## Introduction

-As you have already noticed (as an non-programming end-user of the internet) the majority of websites out there use boxes to represent content.
+As you have already noticed (as a non-programming end-user of the internet) the majority of websites out there use boxes to represent content.
 Sometimes we see the borders of these boxes, sometimes they have a slight 3D effect, and sometimes they change color when we hover over them.

 Now, being the web programmer that you are, you know there is good reason for this!
 The DOM, via direction from HTML and CSS, defaults to box shapes for the